The OCD (Obsessive Compulsive Disorder) Project

 August 9, 2016

 August 9, 2016: Our first successful treatment for this disorder was accomplished Monday, August 9, 2016.
-Over the next month, we will be refining our approach.
-If all goes well, it will be available for clients soon.
+We continue to test and refining our approach.

 The Subcellular Cause of OCD